Kota the Friend: Career

-Business Ventures
+Business ventures

 Kota the Friend owns FLTBYS (pronounced Flight Boys), a skate, music and travel culture brand, which he started when he was a student in the 11th grade in Brooklyn, New York.
+Kota has been making clothes since a young age.

-He purchased a building in Midtown Harrisburg, Pennsylvania in 2020, which houses his FLTBYS retail store on the ground floor.
+He purchased a building in Midtown Harrisburg, Pennsylvania, in 2020, which houses his FLTBYS retail store on the ground floor.